kharf/navecd-website/docs/index.md

     ---

-    Declcd automatically pulls the desired state declarations, written as CUE values, from Git
+    Navecd automatically pulls the desired state declarations, written as CUE values, from Git

 -   __Continuously Reconciled__

     ---

-    Declcd is a Kubernetes Controller, which continuously observes actual system state and applies the desired state
+    Navecd is a Kubernetes Controller, which continuously observes actual system state and applies the desired state

 </div>